itsSanalog/sanalog.net/sanastro/src/content/reviews/music/maggot.md

 # Groan

 I found this album through this song, and it remains my favourite of the seven tracks.
-The dynamic instrumentals evoke vivid images of performers letting it all out - laughing, crying, and loving.
-There is no band I would rather see live for this reason. (https://rateyourmusic.com/release/album/dazey-and-the-scouts/maggot/reviews/3/)
+This track—and the entire album by extension—is incredibly fun.
+In *Groan*, instrumentals refuse to back down against the incredible vocals of Lea Jaffe, painting an image of each player letting it all out.
+You can only imagine how intense the energy would be in one of their basement concerts that I will unfortunately never be a part of.
+Vocals are clearly the highlight, full of sass and giving maximum attitude.
+The note at 2:28 is some stunning soprano shit.

-seven songs, no skips, the entire thing bursting with talent.
-Opening with the heavy surf punk of Groan, primary vocalist Lea Jaffe impresses with her constantly varying delivery that is both melodic and full of attitude and the full-on opera note she hits at 2:28 drops my jaw every time.
+The song is direct about its subject, unabashedly chasing inappropriate love tainted with unbalanced age and power dynamics.
+The magic, however, is in how you find yourself falling in with the performer rather than being an adult about it.
+You share the sheer desperation in being wanted.
+"I wanna spend the night with you" is the most straight forward way to tell how much you want someone.
+It is made obvious who's in the wrong, with lines like "For a girl this young, naïve, and miserable" and the repeated "You want a fresh cut flower, and I'm your sweet red rose".
+It's also painfully obvious that the younger one isn't manipulated, unaware, or stupid.
+Fully knowing how foolish she's being, She just can't give a fuck.
+Honestly, I'd do the same for attention that I so dearly crave.

 <p class="point"><span class="point title">Flavour</span><span class="point number">5</span><span class="point title">Technique</span><span class="point number">S</span></p>